peterosterlund2/texel/doc/proofgame.md

 8. The index in the pawn column of the moving pawn after the capture, or the index of the captured pawn before it was captured.
 For moves not involving pawns, this is an empty string.
+For pawn promotions, the promoted piece is used instead of the index.

 Some examples could make this easier to understand: